zhxie/ikago/dev.md

 **Transmission between clients and server must be in IPv4.**

-**Packets transmitted between clients and server will not be fragmented.**

 Transmission size information displayed in verbose log in the client is the size of network, transport and application layer in packets from sources, which is the same with the MTU of the source.

 Transmission size information displayed in verbose log in the server is the size of network, transport and application layer in **reassembled** packets from destinations.